 - Enable email forwarding must be enabled on the Agents settings page.

 - The user forwarding emails into Zendesk must be an agent or administrator.

-- In the body of the email, the From and the email address of the requester must be on the same line.
+- In the body of the email, the From: text and the email address of the requester must be on the same line.

-The most common issue with Agent Forwarding occurs when Zendesk sets the agent who forwarded the email as the ticket requester instead of the customer.
-This happens when the From line in the body of the message only displays the customer's name and not the customer's email address.
-Usually the culprit is Microsoft Outlook which strips this email address from the body of the message.
-This may occur with additional email clients as well.
+The most common issue with agent forwarding occurs when Zendesk sets the agent who forwarded the email as the ticket requester instead of the customer.
+This occurs when the From: line in the body of the email only displays the customer's name and not the customer's email address.
+A common cause for this problem is Microsoft Outlook, which strips this email address from the body of the message.
+This problem may occur with additional email clients as well.

-As you can see in the below image, Katie's email address was stripped from the From line.
-As a result, the agent Bonnie will become the ticket requester of this forwarded email instead of the end-user Katie.
+In the example image below, the end user Katie's email address was stripped from the From: line.
+As a result, the agent Bonnie will become the ticket requester of this forwarded email instead of the end user Katie.

 One workaround to resolve the issue is to use the #requester Mail API command to correctly set the ticket requester.
-Simply add this command at the very top of the forwarded message followed by the customer's email address.
-This will set the ticket requester in Zendesk as the customer rather than as the forwarding agent.
+Add this text command at the very top of the forwarded message followed by the customer's email address.
+This command will set the ticket requester in Zendesk as the customer rather than as the forwarding agent.